Progress: Philosophy

 Historian J. B. Bury wrote in 1920:

 In the postmodernist thought steadily gaining ground from the 1980s, the grandiose claims of the modernizers are steadily eroded, and the very concept of social progress is again questioned and scrutinized.
 In the new vision, radical modernizers like Joseph Stalin and Mao Zedong appear as totalitarian despots, whose vision of social progress is held to be totally deformed.
 Postmodernists question the validity of 19th-century and 20th-century notions of progress—both on the capitalist and the Marxist side of the spectrum.
-They argue that both capitalism and Marxism over-emphasize technological achievements and material prosperity while ignoring the value of inner happiness and peace of mind.
+They argue that both capitalism and Marxism overemphasize technological achievements and material prosperity while ignoring the value of inner happiness and peace of mind.
 Postmodernism posits that both dystopia and utopia are one and the same, overarching grand narratives with impossible conclusions.

 Some 20th-century authors refer to the "Myth of Progress" to refer to the idea that the human condition will inevitably improve.
 In 1932, English physician Montague David Eder wrote: "The myth of progress states that civilization has moved, is moving, and will move in a desirable direction.
 Progress is inevitable...
 Philosophers, men of science and politicians have accepted the idea of the inevitability of progress."
 Eder argues that the advancement of civilization is leading to greater unhappiness and loss of control in the environment.
 The strongest critics of the idea of progress complain that it remains a dominant idea in the 21st century, and shows no sign of diminished influence.
 As one fierce critic, British historian John Gray (b.
 1948), concludes:

 Recently the idea of progress has been generalized to psychology, being related with the concept of a goal, that is, progress is understood as "what counts as a means of advancing towards the end result of a given defined goal."